Free Rent vs Buy Calculator 2026 — Should You Rent or Buy a Home?

-Should you rent or buy?
-Compare the total costs of renting vs buying over time and make the best financial decision for your situation.
+Should you rent or buy in 2026?
+Compare the total costs of renting vs buying over time and make the best financial decision.
+Updated with current mortgage rates.

 Rent Details